-For years Hal sat alone, but over the last months he had grown accustomed to the boy’s scarf-muffled coughing and the sniffling of his nose, which turned pink in the wind.
+For years Hal sat alone, but in recent months he had grown accustomed to the boy’s scarf-muffled coughing and the sniffling of his nose, which turned pink in the wind.

 “Mr. Hal to you.”

 Sam stood on his toes with his arms crossed on the rail and looked over a pale cement guardrail onto the roofs of some buildings and into the windows of others.
 From their roof, Hal and Sam observed strangers and guessed at their names and ages.
 Their eyes followed the brave individuals who wore color as they moved and slowed with the pulse of the drab pedestrian crowds.

 After that, Sam came every morning.
 Eventually Hal found a faded yellow lawn chair for the boy, and he learned that Sam’s doting parents allowed his excursions to the roof because that’s all they could give him, after devoting their savings to his medical bills.

 “Today it’s cloudy,” Sam said on days when the tops of the skyscrapers hid in fog.
 “Today it’s chilly,” he said when the wind nipped at the space between the hem of his pants and his socks, where his ankle bones strained at the skin.
 Hal agreed.

 On some days they discussed the cold, each huddled beneath layers of mismatched clothing made appropriate by one’s age and the other’s lack thereof.
 On other days, they discussed the coming and going of street vendors.
 The gentle sun lulled Hal to sleep on a day in October, and he jolted awake when Sam leapt toward the railing.
 “Hal, look,” he said, beaming.
 Carnival-colored balloons hurried past their rooftop and spread out in the sky.